 Do you have a pear tree in your garden?
 Are you interested in growing them?

-We’re on a bit of a mission here at the farm to bring pears back into fashion, because when you get them right, they’re really delicious.
+We’re on a bit of a mission here at the farm to bring them back into fashion.
+When you get them right, they’re really delicious.

 However they tend to be one of the more ignored fruits, and there’s a couple of reasons why.

-One is because it’s very hard to pick them at the right time so they will ripen properly, though this is easier with some varieties (including the various types of nashis) than others.
+One is because it’s very hard to pick them at the right time so they will ripen properly.
+This is definitely easier with some varieties (including the various types of nashis) than others.

-Secondly, you need to be patient and let the fruit stay in cold storage for long enough before you try to ripen them, or they just won’t ripen.
-This is something we’ve got wrong many times ourselves in the past – in our eagerness to get them to market, we’ve often either picked too early or not left them in the coolroom long enough.
+Secondly, you need to be patient and let the fruit stay in cold storage for long enough before you try to ripen them.
+Otherwise, they just won’t ripen.
+This is something we’ve got wrong many times ourselves in the past.
+In our eagerness to get them to market, we’ve often either picked too early or not left them in the coolroom long enough.

-They’re usually very reliable trees, they thrive in conditions that other trees don’t like (e.g., soggy, or frosty areas) and it’s pretty easy to get them to crop well.
+They’re usually very reliable trees.
+They thrive in conditions that other trees don’t like, such as soggy or frosty areas.
+It’s pretty easy to get them to crop well.

 Plus, they’re beautiful trees to have in the garden, with large glossy green leaves, beautiful white blossom, and a stunning autumn display.

-If you’re tempted to plant a pear tree but don’t feel confident in how to grow them, take our short course Plump pears and quirky quinces for information about pests and diseases that affect these fruits, how to prune them, and a bonus bundle of 5 tried-and-true pear and quince recipes.
+If you’re tempted to plant a pear tree but don’t feel confident in how to grow them, take our short course Plump pears and quirky quinces.
+It includes lots of info about the pests and diseases that affect these fruits, how to prune them, and a bonus bundle of 5 tried-and-true pear and quince recipes.